TheMemeSniper/google-form-cracker/README.md

 AIM-9 Sidewinder for google forms

 # What does it do?
 This program seeks for ```quot``` in a Google Form's mhtml source code.
-When found, it will be written to output.txt
+Google Forms uses ```quot``` for response validation, so we dump the entire line containing the keyword to get the response validation condition.

 This program can break the following forms:
 - Escape Rooms